 QR Codes: Tech Tortoise QR codes have always been a tech tortoise: advancing slowly, improving slightly, getting a tiny bit more popular every year.
 Until Covid happened, when they suddenly took a leap, onto menus and everything else you didn't want to touch.
 This was way before that, when QR codes were big in Japan, and China, but still lame in the US.

-Snapcodes Once I got going with plain, ordinary QR codes, I decided to consider some social versions, starting with Snapchat's Snapcodes.
+Snapcodes Once you got going with plain, ordinary QR codes, you decide to consider some social versions, starting with Snapchat's Snapcodes.
 TechCrunch thought they might fill a niche.
-They didn't, for me anyway.
-I displayed a Snapcode sticker on the console for awhile.
-No one used it.
+They didn't, for you anyway.
+You display a Snapcode sticker on the console for awhile.
+No one uses it.

 Facebook Messenger After Snapchat revisited QR codes, Facebook (naturally) also jumped on the QR code bandwagon, in a half-hearted manner.
 You have difficulty getting these to work.